 • Relatively low-cost services ranging from $15 to $30 for each detector.

-- Relatively long measurement period necessary; three months is the recommended minimum for most detectors.
+• Relatively long measurement period (3 months is the recommended minimum for most long-term kits).

 Professional Testing: Continuous Radon Monitoring (CR)

-There are three types of CR monitors used for radon measurements, usually by radon measurment professionals.
+There are three types of CR monitors used for radon measurements, usually by radon measurement professionals.
 The test types are: 1) Scintillation, 2) Ionization Chamber, and 3) Solid-State Detection.
 This type of radon monitoring follows the ambient radon levels within a short time lag due to the inherent delay of the radon decay products.